Adi Iskandar goes through some quality short films that makes him feel hopeful for the future of Southeast Asian cinema.

 Here, ‘Aliens Ata’ divorces both notions, and the director, Glenn Barit, chooses instead to take a more surrealist approach.
 By this, I mean that the decision to stick only with drone shots position us, the viewer, as a kind of god.
 In a sense, as a film audience, we are, observing all sorts of cinematic shenanigans from a fairly privileged and omnipresent view.
 I must admit that there are moments when it’s a little on the nose (“It feels like someone is looking at us”); I half-expected the other boy to go all French New Wave and point at us.
 Nevertheless, the film is delightful, and one in which I feel most tempted to rip off in terms of style.

-You can read part one here, while part three will be posted soon.
+You can read part one here and part three here.
 We previously looked at films from the 2017 edition here and here, and interviewed Muzzamer Rahman and Bebbra Charles Mailin, whose films were selected for the 2018 edition.
 Additionally, we also interviewed the festival manager for the 2017 edition, Sheryl Chong.

 Featured image credit: Bruno Girin / Wikipedia